cmmartin14/Blueprint-Botanica/README.md

 The local database should be automatically opened in a new window named 'Prisma Studio'.
 If not, click here to open localhost on port:5555-> [Prisma Studio](http://localhost:5555).

+Currently, user data is hosted using Neon.
+To access this, login to Neon and locate the relevant keys to place in your environment file.